xvyxkth/Spotify-Playlist-Generator/README.md

 # Spotify-Playlist-Generator

-Moodify is a web application that generates personalized Spotify playlists based on your current mood.
+This is a web application that generates personalized Spotify playlists based on your current mood.
 Just input a few songs that match your vibe, and Moodify will create a playlist on your Spotify account filled with tracks that sound similar using a collaborative filtering-based recommendation system.

 🚀 Features: